what is a layoff

 3. Pay Cuts or Reduced Benefits

-When a company is facing an economic downturn and wants to cut down its expenses, an effective alternative instead of a layoff could be to provide partial pay or reduced benefits and perks (like insurance cover, allowances etc.) to the employees on a temporary basis.
+When a company is facing an economic downturn and wants to cut down its expenses, an effective alternative instead of a layoff could be to provide partial pay or reduced benefits and perks (like insurance cover, allowances, etc.) to the employees temporarily.

-Most employees are also likely to settle for reduced pay and benefits on a temporary basis rather than face a layoff in which there is a chance of termination of their tenure.
-Moreover, it helps the company retain its employees while at the same time minimising a proportion of its expenses.
+Most employees are also likely to settle for reduced pay and benefits temporarily rather than face a layoff in which there is a chance of termination of their tenure.
+Moreover, it helps the company retain its employees while at the same time minimizing a proportion of its expenses.

 4. Hiring Freeze